-By Research Desk | Mar 16, 2017
+By Research Desk | Jul 5, 2019

 However, an investor's interest is best served by keeping things simple.
-There are a few long-term investment needs that cannot be met by investing in a balance of funds that are mostly large-cap equity along with a little bit of mid-caps.
+There are few long-term investment needs that cannot be met by investing in a balance of funds that are mostly large-cap equity along with a little bit of mid-caps.